 The Maltese tax system has several peculiarities that are often a cause of confusion; in fact, it is the country with both the highest and lowest levels of corporate taxes.
 Let me explain how this system works.

 Starting up a company in Malta

+This sounds great in theory, but in practice it doesn’t always go so smoothly.
 Recently, there have been cases where the reimbursements never came or were very delayed.
-This tax reimbursement system hasn’t developed without difficulties, however smoothly it tries to portray itself as (the Maltese corporate tax system is very confusing and stipulates there are many exceptions to reimbursement).
+This tax reimbursement system hasn’t developed without difficulties, however smoothly it tries to portray itself (the Maltese corporate tax system is very confusing and stipulates there are many exceptions to reimbursement).

 Finally, the biggest obstacle to reimbursement is the fact that the money isn’t transferred back to the company, but rather that 30% is put into another account that you choose.
-It’s not hard to imagine the problems that this can bring.
+It’s not hard to imagine the problems that this can cause.

 So, reimbursement isn’t received in the form of dividends, but rather as income.

 If you’re subject to high taxes, your reimbursement will be assessed (when the money is transferred to a private account) for a progressive income tax, often exceeding the 26.8% withholding tax.